 However, with a good knowledge of what nutrients a cat needs, a more balanced diet is possible.
 Find out more about how to feed your cat a balanced diet with our article.

 Keep in mind that commercially available, reputable cat food based on raw meat might be a better option.
-This is specifically formulated by pet nutritionists to meet the needs of your pet and constantly tested to make sure they meet safety standards.
+This is specifically formulated by pet nutritionists to meet the needs of your pet and is constantly tested to make sure they meet safety standards.

 Bone pieces can be dangerous